Skip to main content

 2. Create a new flow for the AfterCallWorkEvent event and name it Workflow conversation.id.acw.

-3. In the left-side menu, select Resources > Data and create the following String-type variables:
+3. In the left-side menu, select Resources > Data and create the following String-type variables in the Add Variable section:

 • addressTo